- The Washington Times - Tuesday, December 30, 2025

 “Do you have to do that for every commercial service the government uses?
 That’s untenable at some point,” the secretary said in response to questions from The Times.
 “But that doesn’t mean there’s not something that should be done and something that can be done.
 But that’s a very tricky, kind of policy-infused … question that we have to work our way through.”

-For war planners, one of the most difficult aspects is figuring out exactly what could become a target, as analysts say that a wide swath of space-related infrastructure could be viewed as de facto pieces of the American war machine, especially by an enemy.
+For war planners, one of the most challenging aspects is determining precisely what could become a target.
+Analysts note that various space-related infrastructure could be viewed as de facto components of the U.S. war machine, especially by an enemy.

 “In a future conflict, other U.S. space operators may find themselves in an adversary’s crosshairs because of the possibility that they might provide service to the U.S. government, even if they were not currently doing so,” Clayton Swope, deputy director of the Aerospace Security Project at the Center for Strategic and International Studies, wrote in a recent in-depth analysis of how the U.S. government can protect commercial satellites.